 - Opportunities to network at a level not afforded to you in your executive or non-executive roles

-Here, I should stress that the pursuit of status should not be the reason for someone to consider the role of a board chair.
+Here, I should stress that the pursuit of status should not be the reason someone considers the role of board chair.

 What are the characteristics of an effective board chair?